jspm/jspm-resolve/resolver-spec.md

 >       1. Set _jspmConfigPath_ to the path resolution of _pjson.configFiles.jspm_ to _path_.
 >    1. Let _jspmConfig_ be set to _undefined_.
 >    1. If the file at _jspmConfigPath_ exists,
->       1. Set _jspmConfig_ to the output of the JSON parser applied to the contents of _jspmConfigPath_, continuing on abrupt completion.
+>       1. Set _jspmConfig_ to the output of the JSON parser applied to the contents of _jspmConfigPath_, throwing a resolution error on abrupt completion.
 >    1. If _jspmConfig_ is not _undefined_ then,
 >       1. Let _jspmPackagesPath_ be set to the resolved path of _"jspm_packages/"_ within parent folder _path_.
 >       1. Let _basePath_ be set to _path_.